The dual actions, equivariant autoequivalences and stable tilting objects: Stable tilting objects and bijections

 In this section, we study tilting objects that are stable under a given triangle action.
-If the acting group is finite abelian, there is a bijection between the isoclass sets of stable tilting objects for the given action and for the dual action.
+If the acting group is finite abelian, there is a bijection between the sets of isoclasses of stable tilting objects for the given action and for the dual action.

 Throughout, let $k$ be a field, and let $\mathcal{T}$ a $k$-linear pre-triangulated category, which is assumed to be idempotent complete and Hom-finite.